Cisco-GC-EN-Arch/Wi-Fi6-IoT-Edge-Computing-for-Healthcare/README.md

     -> humidity float(10,2) NOT NULL,
     -> PRIMARY KEY (update_time))ENGINE=InnoDB DEFAULT CHARSET=utf8;
 4. Select table: mysql>desc t_h_test;
-We are going to use the database named wifi6_edge_computing and the tables named t_h_test with columns update_time(PRIMARY KEY), temperature and humidity.
+</br>We are going to use the database named wifi6_edge_computing and the tables named t_h_test with columns update_time(PRIMARY KEY), temperature and humidity.

 ## Known issues